replicatedhq/replicated-field-labs/instruqt/airgap-embedded/06-beginning-the-install/assignment.md

 Change Default Password
 =======================

-Let's follow the advice from the install command and changet he default password to something easy to remember.
+Let's follow the advice from the install command and change the default password to something easy to remember.
 Run the following command and pick a password that'll you'll use in the next step.